Prometheus Radio Project: Prometheus Involvement with the Local Community Radio Act

 For many years, Prometheus has strived to gain community members and nonprofit groups a fair share of the radio spectrum.
 Most recently, Prometheus was involved in the passing of the Local Radio Community Act.
 The act, proposed in 2009, opened up a portion of the radio spectrum to low-power community radio stations (LPFMs).
 Before then, community members could apply for licenses for full-power stations, which are five to ten times as expensive as LPFMs.
 Those groups who did not have the capital to build a full-power station were forced into piracy.

 The Prometheus Radio Project did everything possible to ensure the passage of the Local Community Radio Act.
 Members of the organization discovered that while the bill circulated in Congress, secret holds were put on it to prevent its passage.
 People who opposed the bill, like Senator Gordon Smith – the president of the National Association of Broadcasters – were persuading other senators to vote against it.
 The moment the Prometheus Radio Project found out about this, members began contacting all the citizens they could.
 They encouraged their contacts to call their senators to show they were aware of these holds.
 Their efforts turned out to be successful when the Local Community Radio Act was finally passed in 2010.

 What signing this act means is that “the FCC [has] a new mandate to expand low power radio,” says Brandy Doyle, Policy Director for the Prometheus Radio Project.
 However, the FCC will not begin to automatically hand out licenses.
-Doyle states that “we think the FCC will need to do a rule making to clarify the intent of the new law and update the rules going forward.”
-(Doyle) Because of this act more groups will soon start to apply for licenses and they will need a lot of support in order to “navigate the process” says Vanessa Maria Graber, Community Radio Director at the Prometheus Radio Project.
+Doyle states that “we think the FCC will need to do a rulemaking to clarify the intent of the new law and update the rules going forward.”
+(Doyle) Because of this act, more groups will soon start to apply for licenses and they will need a lot of support in order to “navigate the process” says Vanessa Maria Graber, Community Radio Director at the Prometheus Radio Project.
 Now, however, “many low power stations are under a significant and substantive threat of encroachment.”
 Low Power FM Encroachment Report, 2/15/2005.
 Encroachment is something that Prometheus will have to work on combating next.

-Prometheus saw the act's passage as an opportunity to give a voice to local community radio and bring community radio to urban areas.
+Prometheus, saw the act's passage as an opportunity to give a voice to local community radio and bring community radio to urban areas.

 Prometheus' current Outreach Campaign involves the contacting and support of groups wishing to attain their own low-power FM community radio station.